Lundalogik/LimeBootstrapAppStore/Fulltextsearch/README.md

 This app allows you to search for text or words in documents stored in the documents tab in Lime CRM.

 ## Requirements
+* SQL Server 2008 R2 or later.

+## Features
+The search is conducted on full words only as default.
+If two or more words are typed separated with space, only documents containing all of the words are shown in the result list.
+There are ways to perform more advanced searches.
+For this, there are two helper buttons that will insert an operator in the search string.
+The purpose behind these are described below.

+*OR*: If two words are separated by the OR operator, the search result will contain all documents that has at least one of the two words in them.
+*BEGINS WITH*: This operator (*) can be used to search for only the beginning of a word, and accept all endings of it, when finding documents.
+For example, searching for "cust*" will return documents containing words such as "customer", "custom", "customs" etc.

+### Supported File Types
 Supported file types depend on which iFilters that are installed in Windows and activated by the SQL server.
 As a default, SQL Server will activate every iFilter that is installed in Windows.
 This will normally include most common file types, such as doc, docx, msg, xls, xlxs, xml, txt and csv.
-This is what the add-on is sold to be able to do.

 *Important:* pdf files are not supported.